yxuansu/OpenAlpaca/README.md

 We use the following prompts to fine-tune the OpenAlpaca model:
 - for examples with an empty input field:
 ```
+Below is an instruction that describes a task.
+Write a response that appropriately completes the request.

 ### Instruction:
 {instruction}